Russian battleship Dvenadsat Apostolov: Armament and protection

 The main armament of Dvenadsat Apostolov consisted of two pairs of 30-caliber 12 in Obukhov Model 1877 guns mounted in twin barbette mounts forward and aft.
 They had a maximum elevation of +15° and could depress to −5° and traverse 270°.
 66 rounds per gun were carried.
 They fired a 731.3 lb shell at a muzzle velocity of 1870 ft/s to a range of 5570 yd at an elevation of 6°.
 The rate of fire was one round every five minutes, but the loading machinery would not work if the ship was heeled more than 5°.

 The four 35-caliber 6 in Model 1877 guns were placed on pivot mounts in the central casemate.
 The sides of the hull were recessed to give them axial fire.
 They could traverse a total of 100°.
 Each gun had an arc of fire of 130°.
 The ship carried 130 rounds for each gun.
 They fired a shell that weighed 91.5 lb with a muzzle velocity of 2300 ft/s.
 For defense against torpedo boats, the ship was fitted with a dozen 47 mm Hotchkiss guns mounted in embrasures in the hull or superstructure.
 They fired a 3.2 lb shell at a muzzle velocity of 1867 ft/s.
 Two 5-barrel 37 mm Hotchkiss revolving cannon were mounted at the forward end of the superstructure and two others on the platform just abaft the second funnel.
 Six single-barrelled versions were fitted in the fighting top on the foremast and two were in small embrasures at the after end of the superstructure.
 The locations of the other two guns are unknown and they may have been intended to arm the ship's boats.
 Dvenadsat Apostolov carried six above-water 15 in torpedo tubes.
 One tube was in the bow, two tubes on each broadside and a tube in the stern.

-The ship mostly used compound armor supplied by Charles Cammell of Sheffield, England.
+The ship mostly used compound armor supplied by Charles Cammell & Co. of Sheffield, England.
 The main waterline belt had a maximum thickness of 14 in abreast the propulsion spaces, but thinned to 12 inches abreast the magazines and was only 7–8 in thick at its lower edge.
 It was 228 ft 8 in long and 5 ft 6 in high, most of which (4 ft 3 in) was below the waterline as actually completed because she was overweight.
 Bulkheads nine to twelve inches thick provided transverse protection for the ship's vitals.
 The lower casemate armor was 214 ft long and twelve inches thick.
 Above it were 5 in steel plates protecting the six-inch guns.
 The barbette armor was 10–12 in thick.
 Initially the barbette was open-topped, but a 2.5 in thick hemispherical hood was added later, possibly in 1893.
 The conning tower was protected by eight inches of steel armor.